marisacasillas/lm-task-2023/README.md

 * I can run the code to load your function(s)
 * I can identify the name of your conversion function(s) and how to use them (commented code is useful!)
-* I can call your function and give it, as an argument, a time in one of the two format types to get the desired output, e.g., `convert_time_chatter(06:13:10.459)` should give `> 22390.459`
+* I can call your function(s) and give it/them, as an argument, a time in one of the two format types to get the desired output, e.g., `convert_time_chatter(06:13:10.459)` should give `22390.459`
-* The given outputs are correct
+* The given outputs are correct (rounded to three digits in the case of milliseconds)

 _Why this goal level?_ Students and RAs in the lab who are just learning how to script are likely doing so in R, particularly in RStudio.
 Even if they're just beginning, they will probably know (or can be taught) how to open, minorly edit, and run individual scripts, and so would probably be able to use a tool like this independently after a little initial instruction.

 #### reach goal

-A reach solution is an Shiny app for which:
+A reach solution is a Shiny app for which:

 * I can visit the webpage to load your code
-* It identify where and how to enter the input time in order to ask the webpage for a conversion (e.g., by entering `06:13:10.459` or `22390.459`)
+* I can identify where and how to enter the input time in order to ask the webpage for a conversion (e.g., by entering `06:13:10.459` or `22390.459`)
 * The given outputs are correct

-If you haven't encountered a [Shiny app](https://www.shinyapps.io/) before, here's an example: [https://aclew.shinyapps.io/schober\_clark\_replication/](https://aclew.shinyapps.io/schober_clark_replication/) This webpage allows users to upload an ELAN file and then it checks the file for a variety of different error types and reports the results of the check to the uploader.
+If you haven't encountered a [Shiny app](https://www.shinyapps.io/) before, here's an example: [https://aclew.shinyapps.io/schober\_clark\_replication/](https://aclew.shinyapps.io/schober_clark_replication/).
+This webpage allows users to upload an ELAN file and then it checks the file for a variety of different error types and reports the results of the check to the uploader.
 Underlyingly, it is run by a set of R scripts that we keep [here](https://github.com/marisacasillas/chatterlab/tree/gh-pages/content/courses/HLI2022/schober_clark_replication) (the primary .eaf checker code is in `check-eaf.R` and the webpage interface code is in `app.R`).
 If you do this solution I recommend developing the code in RStudio, which makes it easy to set up the connection to Shiny.
 If you don't already have one, you can sign up for a free Shiny account [here](https://www.shinyapps.io/auth/oauth/signup).

 _Why this level?_ Everyone can use this tool, no matter their experience with programming, which makes it incredibly useful.